parishanizam/TeleHealth/ExceptionsGranted.md

+Not Applicable to the TeleHealth Insights project.

+Below are the guidelines (given by the capstone professor):

 This file is entirely capstone specific.
 (It would not exist in a project outside the context of this course.)
 If your project is not suited to the standard template for folder structure and naming, you should discuss this with